yutsareva/btc-timestamp-document/README.md

 # Bitcoin timestamp document

 Creates a bitcoin zero value transaction with metadata.
-The metadata contains document hash and owner name.
+The metadata contains document hash and author name.

 How to run:
 ```bash